 About Gas Odorization

-Natural gas (and propane) by itself is fragrance-free and combustible, an unsafe combination.
+Natural gas (and propane) by itself is fragrance-free and combustible, a dangerous combination.
 If ignitable gases are left undetected by the nose, a dangerous and potentially disastrous condition is created.
-The impetus to add an odor (odorize) to gases was created in 1937, when non-odorized natural gas ignited in a Texas school, killing over 200 children.
-Today, federal regulations mandate the odorization (49 CFR 192.625) of combustible gases so that the gas can be detected by the odor.
+The impetus to add an odor (odorized natural gas) to gases was formed in 1937, when non-odorized natural gas ignited in a Texas school, killing over 200 children.
+Today, federal regulations mandate the odorization (49 CFR 192.625) of combustible gases so that an individual can detect the odorized gas by its odor.

-This regulation mandates that, at all times, combustible gases must be detectable at one-fifth the lower explosive limit by a person with a normal sense of smell.
+This regulation mandates that, at all times, combustible gases must be detectable at one-fifth of the lower explosive limit by a person with an ordinary sense of smell.
 Studies showed that odorous chemicals (chemicals that stink) are the best warning agent.
-Subsequently, compounds were developed to be injected into gas lines to act as a warning means, resulting in natural gas odorization.
+Subsequently, companies developed compounds or odorants to inject gas lines to act as a warning means, resulting in natural gas odorization.

 Everything you Never Knew you Wanted to Ask